lucasnye/team_1_sample/README.md

 ### Agent Discovery

-Agent discovery follows this multi-stage pipeline:
+`browse_agents` follows this multi-stage pipeline:
 1. Cluster Filter
    - Agents are filtered by the cluster tag if provided.
 2. Multi-strategy matching (using the `keyword` parameter), in the following order: